oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-oda-apex-ui/ai-oda-apex-ui.md

     *You are welcome, have a great day*

-    > **Congratulations:** you have completed **Part 5** Labs.
-Now you can proceed to any other Parts of this workshop.
-All parts are independent of each other.
+    > **Congratulations**, you have completed **Oracle APEX Integration with ODA** Lab.
+The subsequent labs are optional, however, please proceed to the next lab to learn more about **Oracle APEX Maps and Spatial queries to Locate Hospitals**.

 ## Learn More